 Then to A Quiet Man’s Place – Gallery.
 The gallery shows the artwork of local artist John Weeronga Bartoo.
 He no longer practices his artwork but the gallery is run by his wife for all us to see.
 The scarf you see in the photo below is one of his designs.

-Monday was a glorious sunny day too.
-We followed the map above out the this opal mining communities in the scrub The Grawin, Glengarry and The Sheepyards.
-One can’t but admire the tenacity of these people that life out here all year round.
+The next day we visited several opal mining communities in the scrub The Grawin, Glengarry and The Sheepyards.
+One can’t but admire the tenacity of these people that live out here all year round.
 As you can see the The Grawin Club is full of character and is a true Club so we signed in as you do for all Clubs.
 The meal was great and served by friendly people.
-One of my lasting memories of this place and Lightning Ridge is how friendly and easy going everyone, nothing is ant trouble.
+One of my lasting memories of this place and Lightning Ridge is how friendly and easy going everyone, nothing is any trouble.

-Happy Hour that night put on by the owners at Lightning Ridge Holiday Park, was a great and super way to catch up with others and hear their recommendations and share travel tales.
+Happy Hour that night put on by the owners at Lightning Ridge Holiday Park, a super way to catch up with others and hear their recommendations and share travel tales.
 We then went to the Artesian Bore Baths for a hot dip before bed.

 Packed and ready by 10.00am we headed for St George.
 The country has been so dry between Lightning Ridge and Roma as is much of what we have already seen since crossing the Blue Mountains.
 And the road-kill is horrifying!
 Our stay in Roma was delightfully with warm weather and cool nights.
 While there we set out to explore Roma’s sights first stopping at Roma’s Largest Bottle-tree which towered over Ivan.
 Possibly originating from the 19th century.
 It was relocated from a property to its present place 1927.
 With a girth of 9.5m a height of 6m and a crown of 20m it certainly is an impressive tree.